DavidPowell/OpenModes/doc/install.rst

 Alternatively, the `Anaconda`_ distribution can be used just as under Windows

 Note that due to a bug in numpy, compilation may fail under Python 3.x.
-This is fixed in numpy's master repository, but your Linux distribution probably has an older release of numpy.
+This is fixed in numpy 1.10.0, but your Linux distribution may have an older release of numpy.
 The fix is relatively simple to apply to your own local copy of numpy, see the `github pull request <https://github.com/numpy/numpy/pull/5638>`_.